kevinliang43/Santorini_Game/Santorini/README.md

  * <b> GameResult.java </b> : Class that represents the end results of a game run by a Referee
  * <b> IAction.java </b> : IAction interface to encapsulate Actions and MoveBuilds
  * <b> MoveBuild.java </b> : Class representing an IAction that contains both a move and build request
- * <b> RuleChecker.java </b> : Class representing the rules the Santorini Game abides by, used to check validity of moves
  * <b> Square.java </b> : Class representing a cell on the board in a game of Santorini
  * <b> Status.java </b> : Enumeration representing the status of the game and what kind of action the game needs
  * <b> Turn.java </b> : Enumeration that represents whose turn in the game it is